OpLumina/VS-Code-Security-Extension-for-File-Access/ReadMe.md

 1. Allow-list is loaded from `.vsallow`.
 2. Mask list is built from `.vsignore`, with wildcard expansion and allow-list filtering applied.
 3. `tmpfs` is mounted over each path in the mask list.
-4. VS Code is launched with `code --wait` — the script blocks until the editor window closes.
+4. VS Code is launched with `code --wait`, the script blocks until the editor window closes.
 5. On exit (including `Ctrl+C` or unexpected termination), a `trap` fires and unmounts all paths **in reverse order**, ensuring nested mounts are removed cleanly.

 ---